jonrynn/recipe-app-api/README.md

  for github actions, create .github/workflows/checks.yml

+for testing, python manage.py test

+need to install postgres handler, which is a mess, because we need specific dependencies in order to compile psycop2 or whatever, first update dockerfile, then requirements.txt, then docker-compose build to rebuild the whole thing

  for setup in aws:
  check for docker
  after git clone, docker-compose build, then docker-compose run --rm app sh -c "django-admin startproject app .", look on browser

-for AWS, to install docker, sudo amazon-linux-extras install docker for AWS, to install git, sudo yum install git -y for AWS, to install docker-compose,
+look at his link to docker to install on linux for AWS, to install docker, sudo amazon-linux-extras install docker for AWS, to install git, sudo yum install git -y for AWS, to install docker-compose,